matlux/game-of-life/README.md

 A Clojure implementation of the famous Conway's game of life.

-It's implemented in 60 x 60 matrix and displayis in multicolor using Quil.
+It's implemented in 60 x 60 matrix and displays in multicolor using Quil.

 ## Usage